 “Ivy pass the ball!
 Aria is open!”
 I yelled.

-Ivy chose not to listen to me, which made me angry real quick.
+Ivy shook her head and chose not to listen to me, which made me angry real quick.
 She tried to charge in and score but the buzzer rang and the game was over.
 We all lined up and shook hands on the way to the locker room, and I was glad we were able to show some semblance of good sportsmanship.
 How could Ivy take away our chance to beat this team?
 How could she do this to the team?

 I’ll spare you the details of what the coach had to say to us.
 It wasn’t good, and it wasn’t nice and it wasn't at all encouraging.
 We left the gym with our tails tucked between our legs and disappointment written on our faces.
 The only thing I had to look forward to now was the trip to Georgia with Willow.
 I even thought about making Ryan a stowaway.